tinogo/uc-intg-stormaudio/README.md

 3. Update via the Remote's web configurator under Integrations
 4. Configure your device through the setup wizard

+## Versioning

+We use [SemVer](https://semver.org) for versioning.
+For the versions available, see the [tags and releases in this repository](https://github.com/tinogo/uc-intg-stormaudio/releases).

+## Changelog

+The major changes found in each new release are listed in the [changelog](https://github.com/tinogo/uc-intg-stormaudio/blob/main/CHANGELOG.md) and under the GitHub [releases](https://github.com/tinogo/uc-intg-stormaudio/releases).

 ## Resources

 - [UC Integration Python Library](https://github.com/aitatoi/integration-python-library)